 It is precisely at this point that the organizers see a responsibility for conferences such as REGWA.
 Just as the university releases graduates year after year who are involved in green projects, the scientific event is responsible for ensuring that ways are repeatedly mapped out how sustainability can ultimately be achieved in production.
 We'll all have to move up a gear.

 Ostsee Zeitung 2017:

-The OSTSEE-ZEITUNG was on site at the 24th REGWA Energy Symposium and reported in an article about the three conference days at Stralsund University.
+The OSTSEE-ZEITUNG was at the 24th REGWA Energy Symposium and reported in an article about the three conference days at the Stralsund University of Applied Sciences.